A series of unfortunate GDPR events Part 4 - Record Management

 Remember to be aware of the sensitive information in the minimum requirements, try to avoid it where not necessary, and it is very important to be aware of the extra regulations if you require data about a person whose age falls below 16 years old.
 This all forms part of the record creation policy that the ICO recommends.

 You will also need to clearly identify the lifespan of the data if it is not necessary to keep the data any longer then arrange for its secure destruction.

-You will need to identify the risks that go along with your record keeping style, bare in mind that papers thrown on a desk may be a style but is now a very high risk and needs to stop, Leaving your files etc in the car overnight is not really advisable either.
+You will need to identify the risks that go along with your record-keeping style, bear in mind that papers thrown on a desk may be a style but is now very high risk and needs to stop, Leaving your files etc in the car overnight is not really advisable either.
 You should have knowledge of where every record is at any moment and work to minimise any risk to those records getting out of your control.